Recombinant Proteins

 Bovine Collagen-III

-Mouse Collagen-III is a natural protein purified from washed dissected tissue into dilute acetic acid.
-Collagen-I is purified by proprietary chromatographic techniques.
+Mouse Collagen-III is obtained through a purification process involving the washing and extraction of dissected tissue with dilute acetic acid.
+Subsequent purification of Collagen-I is achieved using proprietary chromatographic methods.

 Shipped with Ice Packs